Johnny Tsunami: Plot

-Johnny Kapahala, a boy living in Hawaii, is a surfer who has good friends and a happy family, including parents Pete and Melanie, and his paternal grandfather, the famous surf legend Johnny Bartholomew Tsunami.
+Johnny Kapahala, a thirteen-year-old boy living in Hawaii, is a surfer who has good friends and a happy family, including parents Pete and Melanie, and his paternal grandfather, the famous surf legend Johnny Tsunami.
 When Pete gets a sudden job transfer, the family is forced to move to Vermont, while Tsunami stays in Hawaii.

 In Kapahala's new town, there are two schools: a private school where the students are skiers known as Skies; and the public school where the students are snowboarders known as Urchins.
 Johnny goes to the skiers' school, but would prefer to snowboard because he thinks it is more like surfing.
 After some difficulty, Johnny eventually learns how to snowboard with help from a new friend named Sam Sterling.

 At his new school, Johnny becomes good friends with a girl named Emily, who is Headmaster Pritchard's daughter.
 However, a skier named Brett likes Emily too and thinks Johnny is not right for her.
 The Urchins ride the side of the mountain that belongs to the skiers and are confronted by the Skies.
 Later, Emily nearly falls off the mountainside while learning how to snowboard with Johnny and his new friends.

 A fight ensues between Johnny and Brett regarding the incident, but is immediately dispersed when a snow ranger arrives.
 After a meeting with his parents and the headmaster concerning the fight with Brett, Sam tells Johnny that he is moving to Iceland, as are his father's orders since he is a first sergeant in the U.S. Marine Corps and relocating also means a promotion to sergeant major.
 Pete tells Johnny that Sam moving away would be best, as he wants Johnny to fit in with his peers at private school.
 A fight occurs between Johnny and Pete.
 Johnny wishes his grandfather were there because he understands him better than Pete; however, Pete feels that Johnny Tsunami – a surf bum – is a bad influence on his son.
 Johnny and Sam run away from home and fly to Hawaii on a cargo plane to stay with Tsunami.
 Via telephone, Pete demands the boys be sent home immediately, but Tsunami refuses until they are willing to return.
 Melanie tells Pete her feelings about him unnecessarily punishing Johnny and tells him he needs to stop forbidding Johnny from his friends and let him snowboard.
 Pete tries unsuccessfully to defend his actions with Melanie, who reveals that she wishes that he could be the easy-going husband that she once loved, before he became the way he is.